-Challenge number Detail of challenge 1 The progress of pupils in reading and writing is inconsistent across Key Stages and lower than other pupils in the school.
-This prevents PP children from attaining expected progress at the end of KS2 in Reading, Writing and Maths combined.
+Challenge number Detail of challenge 1 The progress of PP pupils in reading and writing is inconsistent across Key Stages and lower than other pupils in the school.
+This prevents all PP children from attaining expected progress at the end of KS2 in Reading, Writing and Maths combined.
 2 Progress needs to be accelerated across both Key Stages to enable PP children to reach Greater Depth where there are no other significant barriers to their learning.
-3 A proportion of PP children have SEND needs, which also impacts on their ability to make progress and reach age related attainment goals in line with their peers.
-4 For some of our pupils with PP their mental wellbeing has been negatively impacted as a result of two lockdowns.
+3 A proportion of PP children in KS1 have SEND needs, which also impacts on their ability to make progress and reach age related attainment goals in line with their peers.
+4 For some of our pupils with PP their mental wellbeing has been negatively impacted as a result of two lockdowns and high mobility in Services children.
 Levels of resilience, self-esteem and aspects of social, emotional and mental health are not as strong as they could be, often due to a range of factors.
 Weaknesses in Growth Mindset have a detrimental effect on academic progress, e.g. lack of independence leads to an over-reliance on adults, children displaying reticence to risk taking and feeling defeated when faced with challenging tasks